-1. Check your winding crown and ensure that it is tightly wound and screwed down before you start cleaning.
+1. Check the crown and ensure that it is tightly wound and screwed down before you start cleaning.
 If you fail to do this, you could damage your watch and that would cost you some good money by way of repairs.

 2. Get a medium-sized bowl.
-Mix some lukewarm water with ammonia-free soap into the bowl.
+Mix lukewarm water with ammonia-free soap into the bowl.

-3. Apply the soapy mixture to your watch using your hands.
+3. When applying the soapy mixture to your watch, use your hands.

-4. When you’re cleaning your watch, please scrub gently.
-For best results, you might want to work with a soft bristle tool brush.
+4. When you are cleaning your watch, please scrub gently.
+For the best results, you might want to work with a soft bristle tooth brush.

-5. To dry, just pat your watch gently with the aid of a soft cotton cloth.
+5. To dry, just pat your watch gently with the aid of soft cotton cloth.

 How To Clean A Rolex — Washing Your Watch

 You can wash your Rolex as long as it is a waterproof model.
 With the Rolex Oyster, for instance, the watch is water-resistant down to depths of 300 meters underwater.
-However, if the watch isn’t water-resistant, then it’s not a good idea for the watch to get wet.
+However, if the watch is not water-resistant, then it is not a good idea for the watch to get wet.

-If your Rolex is waterproof, then it’s possible to wash your watch and you wouldn’t need to worry about damage.
+But if your Rolex is waterproof, then it is possible to wash your watch and you wouldn’t need to worry about damage.

 You can even wear your watch in the pool or while having a shower.
-But then again, doing that also has a few disadvantages as it could, ultimately, affect the polished look of your watch and cause scratching too.
+However, doing that has a few disadvantages.
+It could, ultimately, affect the polished look of your watch and cause scratching too.

-1. First things first, wash your hands so that you don’t transfer the excess oil and dirt on your hands on to your watch while cleaning.
+1. Wash your hands so that you don’t transfer the excess oil and dirt on your hands on to your watch while cleaning.

 2. Make sure that your crown is screwed tightly to the case so that water does not penetrate through the crown into the internal parts of the watch.